alchemyplatform/aa-sdk/site/packages/aa-accounts/light-account/client.md

 head:
   - - meta
     - property: og:title
-      content: LightSmartContractAccount • createLightAccountProvider
+      content: LightSmartContractAccount • createLightAccountClient
   - - meta
     - name: description
-      content: Overview of the createLightAccountProvider factory in aa-accounts
+      content: Overview of the createLightAccountClient factory in aa-accounts
   - - meta
     - property: og:description
-      content: Overview of the createLightAccountProvider factory in aa-accounts
+      content: Overview of the createLightAccountClient factory in aa-accounts
 ---

-# createLightAccountProvider
+# createLightAccountClient

-`createLightAccountProvider` is a factory that improves the developer experience of connecting a Light Account to a `SmartAccountProvider`.
-You can use this to directly instantiate a `SmartAccountProvider` already connected to a Light Account in one line of code.
+`createLightAccountClient` is a factory that improves the developer experience of connecting a Light Account to a `SmartAccountClient`.
+You can use this to directly instantiate a `SmartAccountClient` already connected to a Light Account in one line of code.

 ## Usage

 ::: code-group

-<<< @/snippets/light-account-client.ts
+<<< @/snippets/smartAccountClient.ts
 :::

 ## Returns

-### `Promise<SmartAccountProvider & { account: LightSmartContractAccount }>`
+### `Promise<SmartAccountClient>`

-A Promise containing a new `SmartAccountProvider` connected to a Light Account.
+A Promise containing a new `SmartAccountClient` connected to a Light Account.

 ## Parameters

-### `config: LightAccountProviderConfig`
+### `config: CreateLightAccountClientParams`

-- `rpcProvider: string | BundlerClient<TTransport extends SupportedTransports = Transport>` -- a JSON-RPC URL, or a viem Client that supports ERC-4337 methods and Viem public actions.
-See [createBundlerClient](/packages/aa-core/bundler-client/index.md).
+- `transport: Transport` -- a Viem transport for interacting with JSON RPC methods.

 - `chain: Chain` -- the chain on which to create the provider.